We make a web-based help desk for teams that insist on a delightful customer experience.More about the product

 ￼How should the Woo support team meet the needs of beginners?
 If the team had to personally handle every customer question they’d have zero time to focus on making themes.

-Their solution Woo has created a library of content that responds to common questions, ranging from video tutorials to tip sheets on best practices.
+Woo has created a library of content that responds to common questions, ranging from video tutorials to tip sheets on best practices.
 In checking out the support section on Woo’s site (pictured below), you’ll see that the first three options for customers are all content- based forms of customer support:

 Woo’s users find just as much (and maybe more!) value in these robust content offerings as they do in interacting with the support team.
 After all, they don’t want to get stuck in a support forum or have to email the staff with every little question!